-The main work of a dietitian is to organize food and nutrition plan and promote healthy eating habits to prevent and treat illness.
+Dietitians organize food and nutrition plan and promote healthy eating habits to prevent and treat illness.
 They find work in food service businesses, or working with patients in hospitals, clinics and other healthcare facilities.
-Dietitians also work at colleges and universities, where they may teach nutrition and health classes, do research or focus and speak on public health issues.
+Dietitians also work at colleges and universities, where they may teach nutrition and health classes, do research or focus on public health issues.

-In the US, the title “nutritionist” is not as regulated as “dietitian”, and tends to have a broader, more general meaning.
+In the US, the title “nutritionist” is not as regulated as “dietitian,” and tends to have a broader, more general meaning.
 The title is not generally protected, meaning that it can be used by anyone, unlike “doctor”, for instance, which requires proof of qualifications.
+Nutritionists typically do not have any professional training, and therefore, should not be involved in the diagnosis and treatment of any diseases.

-However, most nutritionists have also studied diet and nutrition, and may have a graduate degree – either a master’s of science or Ph.D.
-There are nutritionist certification boards, which require applicants to have these advanced degrees from an accredited college along with practical experience before taking their certification exam.
+There are nutritionist certification boards, which require applicants to have an advanced degree along with practical experience before taking their certification exam.
 Nutritionists who pass this test may refer to themselves as certified nutrition specialists, or C.N.S, which is a protected title.

 Also, many doctors, including medical doctors, osteopaths, physician assistants, chiropractors and naturopathic doctors, practice clinical nutrition after completing extra work in the study of food and nutrition science.

 One of the major differences is that a dietitian can help to diagnose eating disorders or help plan meals for the managing of symptoms of health problems.
 While nutritionists can certainly offer support in these areas, most of their work deals with food behavior.
 They teach clients about the general nutrition and health properties in food and offer nutrition supervision.